veeskochill/Routing/README.md

 # Routing
-Depth First Search for graph pathfinding
+Depth First Search for graph/network pathfinding

 Given a set of pathways (one-way or bi-directional), what is the best route to travel from an initial point to a final position when restricted to these pathways?